lucaszischka/BottomSheet/README.md

                     }
                 }
             }
+            .customAnimation(.linear.speed(0.4))
+            .dragIndicatorColor(Color(red: 0.17, green: 0.17, blue: 0.33))
+            .customBackground(
+                Color.black
+                    .cornerRadius(30)
+            )
             .foregroundColor(.white)
+            .shadow(color: .white, radius: 10, x: 0, y: 0)
     }
 }
 ```
 </details>

+## Test project
+A project to test the BottomSheet can be found [here](https://github.com/lucaszischka/BottomSheetTests).
+This project is used by me to test new features and to reproduce bugs, but can also be used very well as a demo project.

 ## Contributing

 BottomSheet welcomes contributions in the form of GitHub issues and pull-requests.
+Please check [the Discussions](https://github.com/lucaszischka/BottomSheet/discussions) before opening an issue or pull request.

 ## License